jayoung/pamlWrapper/README.md

 # pamlWrapper
 Janet Young, April 2022

-Starting with an in-frame alignment in fasta format, this repo has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.
+Starting with an in-frame alignment in fasta format, this repository has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.

-This is work in progress.
-If you find any problems, or don't understand what's going on, talk to me, submit an issue using the github site, or email me.
+This should work well, but if you find any problems, don't understand what's going on, or have suggestions for improvements, please talk to me, submit an issue using the github site, or email me.

 There's an associated [docker image](https://hub.docker.com/repository/docker/jayoungfhcrc/paml_wrapper) to help you run this on any computer, and a singularity version of that image stored on rhino/gizmo (see below).

 # Instructions

-Input file(s): in-frame multiple sequence alignment, in fasta format
+Input file(s): in-frame multiple sequence alignment(s), in fasta format

 ## To run these scripts on rhino/gizmo

-Log in to rhino or gizmo (doesn't matter which), navigate to the folder where your alignment(s) are and run this script, specifying your alignment(s) as input files:
+Log in to rhino or gizmo (doesn't matter which), navigate to the folder where your alignment(s) are, and run this script, specifying your alignment(s) as input files:
 ```
 cd ~/my/folder/with/alignments
 /fh/fast/malik_h/grp/malik_lab_shared/bin/runPAML.pl myAln1.fa myAln2.fa